dxw/playbook/playbook.md

 #### Involvement

-* Involved/invited in every aspect of delivery
-* Decisions made by them with our input
-* We are there to help them to make good decisions, not to make decisions for them

-####
+We involve clients in every aspect of our work.
+Projects work best when everyone involved feels part of the same team.
+So, other than the internal retro, there's no aspect of our process that we do without client involvement.

+In particular, we should go out of our way to involve clients when decisions are being made about design, user needs, or strategy (among other things).
+We're not here to make decisions for our clients: we're here to help them to make good decisions themselves.
+So we shouldn't make decisions about important things without them.

+This isn't to say that we require clients to participate in everything.
+Clients and projects have varying needs, so this aspect of the process is flexible.
+But we always make the option of involvement available.
+If they want to join daily standups as well as participate in sprint planning, they can.

 ### Research